Skip to main content

 Enterprise Features

-The Enterprise version delivers several capabilities that distinguish it from the Community edition.
+The Enterprise version includes several capabilities beyond the Community edition.

-Authentication and authorization integrate with your existing identity systems through SSO, eliminating the need for separate credentials while maintaining security standards.
-You can configure role-based access control to implement granular authorization policies that determine which agents and resources each user can access through the Agent Mesh Gateways.
+Authentication and authorization integrate with your existing identity systems through SSO, eliminating the need for separate credentials and maintaining security standards.
+You can configure role-based access control to implement authorization policies that determine which agents and resources each user can access through the Agent Mesh Gateways.
+The Platform Service shares this same authentication and authorization stack with the WebUI Gateway, so a single configuration secures both services.
+For details, see Authentication and Authorization.

 Data management features help you optimize costs and improve accuracy.
-Smart filtering capabilities reduce unnecessary compute expenses while precise data governance helps prevent hallucinations by controlling what information reaches your language models.
+Filtering capabilities reduce unnecessary compute expenses, and data governance helps prevent hallucinations by controlling what information reaches your language models.

-Observability tools provide complete visibility into your agent ecosystem.
-The built-in workflow viewer tracks LLM interactions and agent communications in real time, giving you the insights needed to monitor performance, diagnose issues, and understand system behavior.
+Observability tools provide visibility into your agent ecosystem.
+The built-in workflow viewer tracks LLM interactions and agent communications in real time, allowing you to monitor performance, diagnose issues, and understand system behavior.

 Getting Started with Enterprise